BridgesLab/PrecisionNutrition/Human Genetics/README.md

 Downloaded from UK Biobank and did LD clumping (using `ld-clumping.slurm` script).
 This script has two stages

 1. It creates a merged genotype file, after fixing the headers (1000G_EUR)merged) in plnk2 format.
 2. This reference genome was used to clump the summary statistics for the LDL-C (biomarkers-30780-both_sexes-irnt.tsv) and calcium (biomarkers-30680-both_sexes-irnt.tsv) GWAS downloaded from UK Biobank.
-Again these large tsv files are stored on GreatLakes or DataDen and not in this repository.
 2. The ld clumping was done using plink 10000 kb windows with cutoffs at 5E-8 to pick a SNP and 1E-6 as a secondary cutoff.
-The clump R2 is set to 0.01.
+The clump R2 was set to 0.01.

-## Analysis of Instrument SNPS
+## Filtering and Analysis of Instrument SNPS

-SNPS were clumped using plink as above and analyzed using the R script `ld_clump_analysis.qmd`
+SNPS were clumped using plink as above and analyzed using the R script `ld_clump_analysis.qmd`.
+We filtered to only include SNPS with a European MAF >= 0.01 and calculated summary statistics for both calcium and cholesterol SNPs.